m-weigand/mw_pinenote_misc/rockchip_ebc/patches/Readme.md

   requirements).
 * I'm still seeing gray areas in xournalpp from time to time.
 This points to a bug in the scheduling/area-splitting code.
 Needs more investigation

+## Usage

+All module parameters are controlled using the sysfs parameters in /sys/module/rockchip_ebc/parameters

+By default they need to be writen to as root, but this can be easily changed via udev rules.

+### Auto Refresh

+Enabling automatic global (full screene refreshes:

+echo 1 > /sys/module/rockchip_ebc/parameters/auto_refresh

+Global refreshes are triggered based on the area drawing using partial refreshes, in units of total screen area.

+echo 2 > /sys/module/rockchip_ebc/parameters/refresh_threshold

+therefore will trigger a globla refresh whenever 2 screen areas where drawn.